 Place the hair shape above the face.

-Define the hair line by stroking the hair.
-First Copy the white hair shape (CMD + C) and Paste in Front (CMD + F).
-Select the hair shape and Stroke with the same brown color, 5pt Stroke Weight, Round Cap, and Round Join.
+Define the hairline by stroking the hair.
+First, Copy the white hair shape (Control-C) and Paste in Front (Control-F).
+Select the hair shape and Stroke with the same brown color, 5 pt Stroke Weight, Round Cap, and Round Join.

-6. Add a Scalloped Edge Shape to Create the Tummy
+6. How to Add a Scalloped Edge Shape to Create the Tummy

 Let's create the belly.
-First create an ellipse using the Ellipse Tool (L) with width: 112px and height 80px.
+First, create an ellipse using the Ellipse Tool (L) with Width: 112px and Height: 80px.
 Fill it with the same blue color as the face.
-Then outline it with the same color with a 32pt Stroke Weight and Round Cap.
-Check Dashed Line, enter 0pt in dash, and 22pt in gap.
+Then outline it with the same color with a 32 pt Stroke Weight and Round Cap.
+Check Dashed Line, entering 0 pt in dash, and 22 pt in gap.
 This will create a scalloped edge.

 Place the belly below the face.

-Create the belly button by making a Line using the Line Segment Tool (\) 16px long.
-Stroke with the brown color, 5pt, and Round Cap.
-Then Copy it (CMD + C) and Paste in Front (CMD + F).
+Create the belly button by making a line using the Line Segment Tool (\) 16 px long.
+Stroke it with the brown color, 5 pt, and Round Cap.
+Then Copy it (Control-C) and Paste in Front (Control-F).
 Rotate the copy 90 degrees.
-Select both lines, Group them (CMD + G), and rotate 45 degrees.
+Select both lines, Group them (Control-G), and rotate 45 degrees.

 To turn this into a shape, select the line and go to Object > Path > Outline Stroke.